-Fake Frank was founded by Brown University singer/songwriter Dan Avedis Masotti, great-grandson of Nashville Hall of Fame songwriter George Vaughn Horton.
-Teaming up with Berklee multi-instrumentalist and Billy Joel Foundation Scholarship recipient Jeremy Kaplan, as well as drummer Harrison Kravis, the band released three singles that led to the debut self-titled album in March 2018.
-Their music has garnered radio play and positive critical feedback, including receipt of The Deli Magazine’s ‘New England Emerging Artist of the Month' in March, 2017.
-Jazz guitarist Jon Chernack rounds out the four-piece lineup, which has played live in New England and the greater NYC area.
+Fake Frank was founded by singer/songwriter Dan Avedis Masotti, great-grandson of Nashville Hall of Famer George Vaughn Horton.
+Teaming with bassist Jeremy Kaplan and percussionist Harrison Kravis, the band released its debut self-titled album in 2018.
+Their music has garnered radio play and positive critical feedback, including receipt of The Deli Magazine’s ‘New England Emerging Artist of the Month'.
+Guitarist Jon Chernack completes the four-piece lineup, which has energized audiences in New England and the greater NYC area.

 Meet Fake Frank

-DAN AVEDIS MASOTTI (Vocals/Rhythm Guitar) currently studies Applied Mathematics and Computer Science at Brown University, and is most interested in leveraging technology to create an ethical music industry.
+DAN AVEDIS MASOTTI (Vocals/Rhythm Guitar) currently studies Applied Mathematics at Brown University, and is most interested in leveraging technology to create an ethical music industry.
 As a songwriter, he strives to make music that is meaningful.
 Notable influences include Charles Mingus, David Bowie, and Eddie Vedder.

 HARRISON KRAVIS (Drums/Percussion) is a trained jazz and classical drummer, and has performed professionally in the greater NYC area since he was 12.
 Notable influences include Buddy Rich, Neil Peart, and Chad Smith.